 Employee competence is largely derived from intimate knowledge with all aspects of the product and/or services being offered.
 I live in Pennsylvania where you can only buy wine in state-owned liquor stores.
-While it has gotten somewhat better in recent years, most sales people in these stores could not describe the difference between a Chardonnay and Ripple!
-I therefore do most of my wine shopping in another state.
+While it has gotten much better in recent years, many years ago most sales people in these stores could not describe the difference between a Chardonnay and Ripple!

 In certain jobs, competence in the job also requires the ability to handle people.
 I was on a USAirways flight that was fully booked.
 A man a few rows behind was angrily attempting to jam his suitcase into the overhead bin.
 He was so aggressive, it looked like he was going to destroy the door.
 The other passengers watching him began to look a little nervous.
 The flight attendant arrived and, in the most perfect tone of voice (combining humor and boundary setting) said, ”Are you trying to break my airplane?”
 The man immediately stopped and allowed her to take care of his suitcase.
 Not wanting to miss an opportunity at friendly jousting with such an obviously talented person, I said, “ Excuse me, but are your planes that easy to break?”
 She smiled and retorted, “ Don’t worry honey.
 They give us lots of duct tape.
 You can use duct tape for everything.” (short pause) They even use it at the Miss America Pageant.”
 Now THAT is competence in handling people.